mschubert/clustermq/README.md

 -----------

 It's a lot faster than `BatchJobs` for short function calls because it doesn't start a new instance of R with every call.
+I've successfully used it with 10^8 function calls where the former did not process 10^6.

 It also bypasses network-mounted storage entirely by sendign all data directly via TCP and performs load balancing that is useful if calls take different